NOWAYTE/alx-higher_level_programming/README.md

-This repository contains prpojects from ALX written in high-level programming langauges
+This repository contains prpojects from ALX written in high-level programming langauge